Hurricane Melissa leaves a trail of devastation after tearing through the Caribbean | News Channel 3-12

 A CNN crew observed residents and military personnel push more than a dozen ambulances past storm debris in the town of Santa Cruz as the medical convoy headed to a coastal area in western Jamaica, which was hit hard.

-On Wednesday, Jamaica’s government minister said the government “is not in a position to make an official statement on deaths” that may have been caused by Hurricane Melissa.
+Jamaica’s government “is not in a position to make an official statement on deaths” that may have been caused by Hurricane Melissa, a government minister said Wednesday.

 Authorities in Jamaica have recovered four bodies in the badly hit St. Elizabeth Parish in the aftermath of Hurricane Melissa, a source in the government told CNN on Wednesday.